devfile/api/docs/proposals/registry/devfile-packaging.md

 - Easy and straightforward method of way and distributing devfiles and their artifacts.
     - If a user wants to deploy a registry with their own devfiles, this will be the only thing they have to change
 - Everything needed to preload the OCI registry is contained in this image
-- No need to build custom components of the registry (such as the bootstrap container)